smlhelp/book/docs/concepts/cps.md

 ### Footnotes

-<a id="footnote3"> [3]: Otherwise, you should be quite concerned about the competency of the author, and you would probably be better off reading a different help site.
+<a id="footnote3"> [3]: Otherwise, you should be quite concerned about the competency of the author, and you would probably be better off reading a different help site.</a>

 ## Continuation Passing Style: A Case Study v2.0